 Step 1: Price Your Home Competitively

-Pricing your home correctly is the single most important decision you’ll make as an FSBO seller.
+Pricing your home correctly is the single most important decision you’ll make as a FSBO seller.
 There are 16.1% more homes for sale and 13.8% more homes sold in New Hampshire than last year, giving buyers more power.

 Your goal is to set a price that attracts them without leaving money on the table.
 A CMA report is your shortcut to accurate pricing, and you can get it for free with Houzeo’s Gold plan!